ktorn/completium-landing/docs/dapp-first/first3.md

 }
 ```

-User interface code to display contract data is highlighted above.
+The interface code to display contract data is highlighted above.

 Now **replace** lines 85 to 87 of `~/src/App.js`: